ankowals/saf/README.md

 What do we want from a test automation framework?

-	a way to execute e2e test using Gherkin language (BDD) a way to execute tests related to
+	a way to execute e2e test using keyword driven approach (Gherkin and BDD are good enough) a way to execute tests related to
 		- rest json/xml (soap)
 		- gui (web/native)